-Bug Reporting Is a Science
+Bug Reporting is a Science

 I’m a former molecular microbiologist who made a career change into tech and landed a job as a mobile application software tester.
 When I began my job I knew nothing about app development or how to test.
 But, little did I know, my skills as a research scientist would help me be a better bug finder and reporter.
 Today, I’m going to explain how bug reporting is a science and why testers should consider adopting a scientific thought process.